 After spending some time up and down the markets, both gold, silver, platinum, and palladium are making a gradual shift upwards.
 Take a look at futures contracts for gold and silver deliverable three months from now.
-Gold futures have hit the mid $1,300s, and silver, just over $19.
+Gold futures have hit the high $1,400s, and even the low $1,500s – while silver futures , are just over $17.50.
 Some people attribute this to the generally slower trading around this “getting-back-to-school” time.

 Something to Pay Attention To